DariuszJJ/Ortur-Obsidian-Klipper/README.md

 # Ortur-Obsidian-Klipper
 Ortur Obsidian Klipper printer.conf for original Mainboard, In my case, using a Klipper significantly improved the quality of printouts.
 The original software lacked PID BED and input shaper.
+Setup requires basic Klipper knowledge
 - original display does not work
 - use the file at your own risk
 - PSU control does not work